stephomi/nomadsculpt.com/manual/docs/symmetry.md

 It is possible to edit the symmetry location and orientation (but not recommended!).
 If needed, 'object center' and 'orientation' will reset the symmetry location and orientation to their default values.

 ## Advanced
 'Show line' and 'Show plane' will toggle a viewport overlay of the symmetry locations.
+Note that turning off these options will only take effect when the symmetry menu is closed.

 ### Gizmo edit
 Enable a gizmo to move and rotate the symmetry location.
 Using this can get symmetry out of alignment very quickly and difficult to recover from, so use with caution!